willian2610/willian2610/README.md

 ## Hi, I'm Willian! 👋

-📘 I'm a Brazilian Biomedical Informatics Student at UFCSPA.
+📘 I'm a Brazilian Biomedical Informatician.

+🧑‍🎓 I am currently a Master's student at the Graduate Program in Information Technologies and Health Management at UFCSPA.

 💼 I currently work as Data Engineer at Ilegra.
 <br/>